Safeguarding and Looked After Children Policy

 - If they feel it is relevant, staff may ask how any injury or mark occurred, but if the child or parent is not forthcoming, they should not interrogate.

-- Staff should monitor any concerns and should share this with the CPLO, Deputy CPLO or Head teacher who may check Safeguarding Sheffield Children
+- Staff should monitor any concerns and should share this with the DSL or Deputy DSL who may check with Safeguarding Sheffield Children.

-- It may be necessary in some instances, to involve other professionals e.g. school nurse, Access and Inclusion Officer, health visitor or G.P but should do so confidentially.
-Referrals should be made using the appropriate MAST form.
+- It may be necessary in some instances, to involve other professionals e.g. school nurse, Access and Inclusion Officer, health visitor or G.P. but should do so confidentially.

-- The procedure for ‘Child at Risk’ should be followed if significant harm is suspected.
+- Social Care (and police, if necessary) should always be contacted if significant harm is suspected.

 SCHOOL PROCEDURE ON CONFIDENTIALITY AND RECORDING

-All recording must be factual including dates, times and names of those involved.
+- CPOMS should be used by all staff to record incidents and concerns.
+All recording on CPOMS must be factual including dates, times and names of those involved.
 Include times that information was received and who it was passed to.
 List any concerns about the child or any relevant, factual information.
-Staff involvement must be recorded and all notes dated and signed.
 All information should be treated with the utmost confidentiality and never left in an open place.
 Other staff should be informed on a STRICTLY need to know basis.
 All information is exempt from access rights and no unauthorised person including those with parental responsibility has NO ACCESS.

-3.4 The school’s named co-ordinator works closely with the Social Services department and the Area Child Protection Committee (ACPC) when investigating any allegations of abuse.
+- The school’s named Safeguarding Team works closely with the Social Services department and the Area Child Protection Committee (ACPC) when investigating any allegations of abuse.
 All parties involved handle such investigations in a sensitive manner, but the interest of the child is of paramount importance.

-3.5 If a child alleges abuse perpetrated by parents, the school usually makes a referral without communicating with parents first if it felt that by doing so there would be an additional risk of significant harm.
+- If a child alleges abuse perpetrated by parents or family members, the school makes a referral without communicating with parents first if it is felt that by doing so there would be an additional risk of significant harm.
+Seek advice on 2053535

-3.9 All adults in the school receive training to raise their awareness of abuse and their knowledge of agreed local child protection procedures.
+- All adults in the school receive training to raise their awareness of abuse and their knowledge of agreed local child protection procedures.
 This includes all administrative and ancillary staff.
-Student teachers have initial Child Protection induction by the CPO within the first week of their placement.
+Student teachers have initial Child Protection induction by the DSL at the beginning of their placement.

 4 Monitoring and review

-4.1 The governing body regularly reviews Child Protection, detailed in a termly report presented to the full Governing Body.
-The named governor participates in the school’s training with regard to the child protection procedures and meets regularly with the CPO.
+The Governing Body regularly reviews Child Protection, detailed in an annual report presented to the full Governing Body.
+The named governor participates in the school’s training with regard to the child protection procedures and meets regularly with the DSL.